- Written by Dr.Mehmet Demircioglu

 Wet hair is even more unforgiving.
 When hair is wet, the strands separate, the scalp reflects light, and early density looks weaker.
 This does not always represent how the hair will look in normal daily life after maturity.

-My article about harsh light and wet hair explains this problem in more detail.
+That problem is part of harsh light and wet hair.
 The short version is that light can expose every limitation, especially before the hair has thickened.

 Hair length also matters.
 Very short hair can make low density more obvious because the hairs do not overlap enough to create coverage.
 Longer hair, when grown naturally, may improve the visual effect without any new follicles appearing.

-For month four, I prefer calm documentation over obsessive inspection.
+For month four, steady documentation is better than obsessive inspection.
 Take photos every few weeks, not every few hours.
 The scalp changes slowly, and the mind can become exhausted from checking too often.

-I also prefer photos with the hair both dry and gently combed.
-A single wet close photo can make even a reasonable early result look frightening.
-The same is true when the flash is too close to the scalp.
+Photos with the hair dry and gently combed are more useful than a single wet close-up.
+Even a reasonable early result can look frightening when the flash is too close to the scalp.

 If you want to compare progress, compare like with like.
 A dry photo in soft daylight should be compared with another dry photo in similar light.
 A wet photo under a strong light should not be used as the only evidence of failure.